pingiun/hask/docs/source/overview.rst

       return not any((x == y for x in xs))

-  # type signature with a type constructor (Maybe) that has type arguments
+  # signature with a type constructor (Maybe) that has type arguments
   @sig(H/ int >> int >> t(Maybe, int))
   def safe_div(x, y):
       return Nothing if y == 0 else Just(x/y)